-This new way of thinking will be most obvious in the dramatic expansion and improvement of parks, open space and greenways.
+This new way of thinking will be most obvious in the dramatic expansion and improvement of parks and greenways.
 Last year, Delaware County moved to create the largest County-owned park with acquisition of the 213-acre parcel at the former Don Guanella School.
-This year, the County plans to improve Upland Park, Little Flower Manor and Rose Tree Park, benefitting thousands of neighbors and community members.
-We have also expanded our greenways grant program, granting over \$7 million to 37 of our municipalities in 2021 and we are planning for sustained and steady funding every year into the future, designed to leverage tens of millions of additional municipal, state and federal funding for this vital natural infrastructure.
+This year, the County plans to expand Upland Park Manor park, Little Flower park and the Rosetree Park, benefitting thousands of neighbors and community members.
+The expanded greenways program - which supports the development of trails and parks - will receive sustained and steady funding designed to leverage tens of millions of additional municipal, state and federal funding.